hatasaki/azure-mcp-cli-client/README.md

    python mcp_chat_cli.py

 3. Command options:
-   --reset                     Delete saved configurations and saved MCP server list.
+   - `--reset`: Delete saved configurations and saved MCP server list.
-   --verbose                   Enable verbose mode: display detailed tool input/output. reset                       Reset chat history during a session. exit/quit                   Exit the chat application. tools                       List connected MCP servers and their available tools. tools <server>              Show descriptions for each tool on the specified server. tools disable <server>      Disable all tools from function calling for the specified server. tools enable <server>       Enable all tools from function calling for the specified server.
+   - `--verbose`: Enable verbose mode: display detailed tool input/output.

+4. Chat options:
+   - `reset`: Reset chat history during a session.
+   - `exit`/`quit`: Exit the chat application.
+   - `tools`: List connected MCP servers and their available tools.
+   - `tools <server>`: Show descriptions for each tool on the specified server.
+   - `tools disable <server>`: Disable all tools from function calling for the specified server.
+   - `tools enable <server>`: Enable all tools from function calling for the specified server.
+   - `#<tool_name> <message>`: Force invocation of a specific tool with the given message.
+Example: `#microsoft_docs_search What is MCP?`

 ## MCP Server Registration